paragoner1/crisis-companion/DEPLOYMENT_ROADMAP.md

 - **Community** that creates viral growth
 - **Technology** that works when you need it most

 **Download Solana SOS today and join the revolution in emergency response.
-Because when seconds matter, you need the app that makes your phone invaluable.**
+Because when seconds matter, you need the app that makes your phone a life saver.**

 ---